ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-With this example, the client instance can not make an additional continuation request because
+With the above example, the client instance can not make an additional continuation request because
 a `continue` field is not included.

-For another example, if the RO has denied the client instance's request, the AS responds with the following response:
+In the following non-normative example, the RO has denied the client instance's request and the AS responds with the following response:

 ~~~
 {